 In this respect, it is fair to say that the French system is no longer as shareholder-friendly, but remains protective of the debtor’s interests, and now also of the creditors’ interests to the extent they are in the money.

 Do sociopolitical factors give additional influence to certain stakeholders in restructurings or insolvencies in the jurisdiction (e.g. pressure around employees or pensions)?
-What role does the state play in relation to a distressed business (e.g. availability of state support)?
+What role does the State play in relation to a distressed business (e.g. availability of state support)?

 In view of the social implications for employees, the employee representatives or the Social and Economic Committee play a role in both amicable proceedings (when, for example, the conciliation agreement is approved) and in insolvency proceedings.
 Their role is to represent the employees and to be consulted in such a way as to preserve the employees’ interests.

 The state may play a relevant role in relation to distressed businesses.
 Thus, the CIRI (comité interministériel de restructuration industrielle) aims at helping distressed businesses turn around.
-The CIRI is competent for companies with more than 400 employees.
+The CIRI is the competent body for companies with more than 400 employees.
 However, companies with less than 400 employees can be assisted by the CODEFI (comités départementaux d’examen des problèmes de financement des entreprises) which are the local equivalent to the CIRI.

-In response to the health crisis in France, the Government, with the support of French banks, has also implemented many emergency measures to meet the immediate cash flow needs of French companies and thus avoid facing a major economic crisis.
-These measures are meant to be gradually phased out while the balance sheets of some companies remain affected by the health crisis.
-Strengthening and consolidating the equity or quasi-equity are the new priorities.
+In response to the health crisis in France, the Government, with the support of French banks, also implemented many emergency measures to meet the immediate cash flow needs of French companies and thus avoid facing a major economic crisis.
+These measures were meant to be gradually phased out while the balance sheets of some companies remain affected by the health crisis.
+Strengthening and consolidating the equity or quasi-equity were the new priorities.
 The Government has thus decided to launch a recovery plan through the establishment of new public arrangements to support post-crisis businesses.

-[3] Article 209 of finance law for 2021, No. 2020-1721 of December 29, 2020.
+2 Article 209 of finance law for 2021, No. 2020-1721 of December 29, 2020.

-[4] In accordance with the Temporary Framework for State aid measures (2021/C/34/06) to support the economy in the current context of the Covid-19 outbreak.
+3 In accordance with the Temporary Framework for State aid measures (2021/C/34/06) to support the economy in the current context of the Covid-19 outbreak.

-[5] Decree No. 2021-318 dated March 25, 2021 on the State guarantee provided for in Article 209 of finance law for 2021 No. 2020-1721 of December 29, 2020.
+4 Decree No. 2021-318 dated March 25, 2021 on the State guarantee provided for in Article 209 of finance law for 2021 No. 2020-1721 of December 29, 2020.

-[6] Article 162 of finance law for 2022, No 2021-1900 of December 30, 2021, due to enter into force from the publication of the European Commission decision declaring this arrangement in conformity with European Union law.
+5 Article 162 of finance law for 2022, No 2021-1900 of December 30, 2021, due to enter into force from the publication of the European Commission decision declaring this arrangement in conformity with European Union law.

 What are the greatest barriers to efficient and effective restructurings and insolvencies in the jurisdiction?
 Are there any proposals for reform to counter any such barriers?